Squirm (1976)

 MPAA Rating: R

-Oh yeah….He’s definitely got worms….He’s going to have to take a pill for that.
+Yep…I’m afraid you got worms.
+You’re going to have to take a pill for that

-A strong storm hits the small Georgia town of Fly Creek and brings down high voltage power lines.
+A strong storm hits the small Georgia town of Fly Creek and brings down high voltage power lines which does something to the earthworms into the ground.
 When a New Yorker named Mick (Don Scardino) comes to visit his girlfriend Geri Sanders (Patricia Pearcy) and meet her sister Alma (Fran Higgins) and mother Naomi (Jean Sullivan), he is immediately hated by the local sheriff Jim Reston (Peter MacLean) and Geri’s crush Roger Grimes (R.A.
 Dow).
-When strange deaths begin occurring, and Roger appears to be attacked by strangely aggressive worms, the danger appears greater than it originally appeared.
-The worms are massing and they are dangerous.
+Strange deaths begin occurring, and Roger appears to be attacked by strangely aggressive worms.
+The danger appears greater than it originally appeared and the worms are massing and growing stronger.

-Directed by Jeff Lieberman, Squirm was one of the FX master Rick Baker’s earlier films.
-It was featured in the second to last episode of Mystery Science Theater 3000 (MST3K #1112).
+Directed by Jeff Lieberman, Squirm is an eco-horror horror movie.
+It is noted as one of special effects creator Rick Baker’s earlier films and received negative reviews.
+It was featured in the second to last episode of the original run of Mystery Science Theater 3000 (MST3K #1112).

+The movie used a combination of rubber worms and Maine sandworms, but the highlight of the movie is the villain.
 Rick Baker’s effects on “Worm-Face” Roger Grimes is quite good.
 The worms burrow into his face and really get under his skin.
 It makes absolutely no sense and why he becomes almost a supernatural villain is quite unclear (he’s mostly apparently immune to the worms since everyone else runs in fear from them).
-At least Worm-Face is fun…everyone else is pretty unlikeable in the film.
+At least Worm-Face is fun even if he doesn’t make much sense.

 Author: JPRoscoe View all posts by